Airport Line (Manchester Metrolink)

-The Airport Line is a tram line of the Manchester Metrolink in Greater Manchester running from Manchester city centre to Manchester Airport via the suburb of Wythenshawe.
-The line was opened in November 2014 as part of phase three of the system's expansion.
+The Airport Line is a tram line of the Manchester Metrolink in Manchester, England, running from Manchester city centre to Manchester Airport via Wythenshawe.
+It opened in November 2014 as part of phase three of the system's expansion.

 Route

 The line runs mostly on reserved track alignments with short sections of street–running.
 The southern half of the route mostly uses the wide grass verges alongside roads.